salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 # Snapshot modeling step 1: gathering of information {#snapshots1}

 We begin snapshot modeling with the first step of integrative modeling, gathering information.
 Snapshot modeling utilizes structural information about the complex.
-In this case, we utilize heterogeneity models, the X-ray crystal structure of the fully assembled Bmi1/Ring1b-UbcH5c complex from the protein data bank (PDB), synthetically generated electron tomography (ET) density maps during the assembly process, and physical theories.
+In this case, we utilize heterogeneity models, the X-ray crystal structure of the fully assembled Bmi1/Ring1b-UbcH5c complex from the protein data bank (PDB), synthetically generated electron tomography (ET) density maps during the assembly process, and physical principles.

 \image html Input_snapshot.png width=600px

 The heterogeneity models inform protein copy numbers for the snapshot models.
 The PDB structure of the complex informs the structure of the individual proteins.
-The time-dependent ET data informs the size and shape of the assembling complex.
-Physical theories inform connectivity and excluded volume.
+The time-dependent ET data informs the size and shape of the assembling complex. physical principles inform connectivity and excluded volume.

 # Snapshot modeling step 2: representation, scoring function, and search process {#snapshots2}